-- monitoring and assessing the functioning of the Board, committees of the Board, and the individual members of the Board; and, - ensuring the Board, Directors and management adopt and observe best corporate governance practices.
+- establishing a process for identifying, recruiting, appointing, and providing ongoing development for Directors; - monitoring and assessing the functioning of the Board, committees of the Board, and the individual members of the Board; and, - ensuring the Board, Directors and management adopt and observe best corporate governance practices.

-The Nominating and Corporate Governance Committee meets at least once annually and is governed by a written charter that sets forth its responsibilities, powers, and operations.
+The Nominating and Corporate Governance Committee meets at least once annually and is governed by a written charter that sets forth its responsibilities, powers, and operations (see also "Statement of Corporate Governance Practices", above).